Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

 ##### The paradox of technology
 The paradox of technology and the challenge for a designer:
-> The same technology that simplified life by providing more functions in each device also complicated life by making the device harder to learn or use.
+> The same technology that simplified life by providing more functions in each device also complicates life by making the device harder to learn or use.

 ##### The design challenge
 1. Design requires the cooperative effort of multiple disciplines — hence, great design requires great designers and great management.